Ajloun: History

 In 1838 Ajloun's inhabitants were predominantly Sunni Muslims and Greek Christians.

-The Jordanian census of 1961 found 5390 inhabitants in Ajloun, of whom 2023 were Christians.
+The Jordanian census of 1961 found 5,390 inhabitants in Ajloun, of whom 2,023 were Christians.

 Demographics

-According to the Jordan national census of 2015, the population of the town of Ajloun was 9990.
+According to the Jordan national census of 2015, the population of the town of Ajloun was 148,870.
 For Ajloun Governorate as a whole, the population was about 176,080 in 2015.
 Muslims make up the majority of Ajloun's population.
 They live alongside the Christian population.

 The governorate of Ajloun is highly agricultural.

-Geography
+Historical sites

 There is a theory that the town's name is connected with the Moabite King Eglon mentioned in the Bible, though the precise derivation is obscure.

 Ajlun Castle is located on the site of an old monastery.
 It was renovated as a fort in 1184 by Izz al-Din Usama, a general in the army of Saladin.
 The castle controlled traffic along the road connecting Damascus and Egypt.
 The fortress marks the furthest limit of Frankish incursions during the Crusades.
 The Mamluks added a prominent tower to the castle.
 It was captured by the Mongols in 1260 and was partially destroyed in the process.
 Great damage was done by the Galilee earthquake of 1837 and the 1927 Jericho earthquake.

 Located in the center of Ajloun is the Great Ajlun Mosque.
-This mosque is one of the oldest extant in Jordan and dates back around 800 years.
-This edifice was previously a Byzantine Christian church; there have been reports of Greek writing in the oldest sections.
+This mosque is one of the oldest extant in Jordan and dates back around 800 years. there have been reports of Greek writing in the oldest sections.
 The prayer tower is called "the filter" by some locals (referring to a cigarette filter, because half of the tower was built over a square tower, most likely a Church bell tower).
 In 2007 work began on improving the mosque to allow tourists to visit it.
 There are also reports that when the west wall fell apart in the heavy rains and snow in January 2013 a Bible and crosses were found in the old section.

 Tell Mar Elias is located just outside the city limits.
 This site contains Byzantine church mosaics which were uncovered during the summer months for tourists.
-T tohis location for Saint Elijah (Mar Elias) has been a shrine for centuries – people would go there and walk around the shrine singing ancient songs to cure a disease called "Rigeh".
+This location for Saint Elijah (Mar Elias) has been a shrine for centuries – people would go there and walk around the shrine singing ancient songs to cure a disease called "Rigeh".
 There are folk songs they sang for this visit.
 However, prior to the Pope's visit in 2000.
 A scholar on both Mar Elias and Ajlun Castle is Mohammad Abu-Abeileh in Jordan.

 The Ajloun Forest Reserve is also located nearby.
 The whole area had been reputed to be the largest forested area in the Middle East – however, the area was largely deforested by the Turks to secure fuel for their railroad to Mecca.

+The biblical figure Jephthah is said to have been buried in Ajloun.

 Climate

-Ajloun, has a mediterranean climate (Köppen climate classification: Csa).
+Ajloun, has a Mediterranean climate (Köppen climate classification: Csa).
 The average annual temperature is 16.7 °C, and around 467 mm of precipitation falls annually.